-Many organizations have created ways for patients with MS or their loved ones to seek out help from all around the globe.
-Some sites connect you to doctors and medical experts, while others connect you to regular individuals like yourself.
-All help you find the encouragement and support you need.
+Many organizations have created online resources for people with MS or their loved ones to seek help from around the globe.
+Some sites connect you with doctors and medical experts while others connect you with regular individuals like yourself.
+All can help you find encouragement and support.

-MS World is run by volunteers who have MS or provided care for someone with it.
-MS World’s set-up is very straightforward: It hosts several forums and a continuous live chat.
-The forums are centered on specific questions, including topics such as “MS Symptoms: Discussing the symptoms that are associated with MS” and “The Family Room: A place to discuss the Family Life while living with MS.”
+MS World is run by volunteers who have MS or have provided care for someone with it.
+The setup is very straightforward: MS World hosts several forums and a continuous live chat.
+The forums are centered on specific questions, including topics like “MS Symptoms: Discussing the symptoms that are associated with MS” and “The Family Room: A place to discuss the Family Life while living with MS.”

 The chat room is open for general discussion throughout the day.
 However, they do outline specific times of the day when discussion must be related to MS only.